The ECE regulatory sector review will assess whether the current set of regulations are achieving the right outcomes for early childhood education.

 More Information

-• Why is early childhood education going to be the subject of the first regulatory review?
+Why was early childhood education the subject of the first regulatory review?

-The early childhood education sector will be the first regulatory review because quality early childhood education can be transformational for children, their parents, and society.
+The early childhood education sector was chosen as the first regulatory review because quality early childhood education can be transformational for children, their parents, and society.
 Reviewing this sector is a priority in the Coalition Government’s Action Plan.
 This review will assess whether the current set of regulations are achieving the right outcomes for early childhood education.

 A terms of reference has been created and provides a clear and structured approach to the review.
 The terms of reference outline the objectives, scope, roles and methodology of the review, including the milestones.
-You can find a copy of the terms here(PDF, 170 KB).
+You can find a copy of the terms here.

 We consulted sector representatives and government agencies as the terms of reference were developed.